cg-dot/oai-reverse-proxy/README.md

 4. Start the server in development mode with `npm run start:dev`.

 You can also use `npm run start:dev:tsc` to enable project-wide type checking at the cost of slower startup times. `npm run type-check` can be used to run type checking without starting the server.

-## Prompt Logging Setup (Optional)

-See the [Google Sheets logging](./docs/logging-sheets.md) documentation for instructions on how to set up logging to a Google Sheet.